aspose-cells/Aspose.Cells-Products/cells/en/net/create/xls/_index.md

 {{% blocks/products/pf/agp/text %}}

- Just make sure that system have Microsoft Windows or a compatible OS with .NET Framework, .NET Core, Windows Azure, Mono or Xamarin Platforms as well as development environment like Microsoft Visual Studio.
+ Just make sure that system have Microsoft Windows or a compatible OS with .NET Framework, .NET Core, Windows Azure or Mono Platforms as well as development environment like Microsoft Visual Studio.

 {{% /blocks/products/pf/agp/text %}}